dan-chui/amazonian-frontend/README.md

 ## 💻 Project
 Welcome to **Amazonian**!

 **Amazonian** is a mobile responsive and fully functional shopping cart app.
 Built using React.js and React Hooks on the front-end; it is supported by Node.js & Express.js on the back-end for server purposes.
-Shoppers can easily edit their carts, and make purchases using the Stripe payment API.
+Shoppers can easily edit their carts, and make purchases using the Stripe API.

 - Please visit (in a new tab): https://amazonian.onrender.com
-- **(Note: Stripe Payment might be slow)**
+- **(Note: Payment/Checkout might be slow)**

 ## 🚀 Technologies